Xiaohan5349/approw-docs-v1/docs/en/reference/ui-components/native-javascript.md

 ### Add social login

-Pass in the `socialConnections` list in the initialization parameter `config` to specify the social logins that need to be displayed ([all social logins configured by the application](/en/guides/app/config-login-methods.md#添加社会化登录)are displayed by default).
+Pass in the `socialConnections` list in the initialization parameter `config` to specify the social logins that need to be displayed ([all social logins configured by the application](/en/guides/app/config-login-methods.md#social-registration) are displayed by default).

 ```html
 <script>